Like all foods of the sea, conch is considered aphrodisiac.

-Today, one particular piece of conch is known as “Bahamian Viagra.”
+Today, one particular piece of this gastropod is known as “Bahamian Viagra.”
 The “pistol,” thought by some to be the sea creature’s male genitalia, is actually an appendage found on both male and female conch.
 (It’s real use is for digestion, not mating.)
 But for those who find it’s penis-like shape arousing, this slimy little cord is thought to be the ultimate aphrodisiac.
 (The popularity of conch pistol does not appear to be limited to the Bahamas.
 In fact, it’s enjoyed across the Caribbean for reported aphrodisiac effects.
 But perhaps it is most appreciated by men, since one local saying is that this beloved seafood will put “lead in your pencil.”)

 FREE APHRODISIAC NEWSLETTER